Liu-Xiangzhi/clion-clangd-bug-report/ReadMe.md

 **clangd may got into a dead loop**
 ![](2.png)
 ![](3.png)
 I turn on my system monitor and find that `clangd` takes 8 percent of my CPU usage which also means it occupied one whole core of my CPU.
-But CLion(denotes as `java` in monitor) takes low CPU usage.
+But CLion(denoted as `java` in monitor) takes low CPU usage.
-Base on above, I guess the bug is trigger in a sequence as below:
+Base on above, I guess the bug is triggered in a sequence as below:
 + CLion create a child process clangd
 + clangd gets into a dead loop
 + CLion try to get the definition of getSingleton so it calls (and waits for) clangd, sas a result it also get stuck